riboflavin/test-framer-sync/compare/fathom-vs-zoomai.md

 • Would Fathom work for in-person meetings?
 What about Zoom AI?
 No, Fathom cannot be used for in-person meetings as it "Cannot import external audio – only works for scheduled online meetings (Zoom, Google Meet, Teams)."
 Similarly, Zoom AI also does not work for in-person meetings as it "Only works for virtual Zoom calls (cannot independently capture in-person audio)."

-• What about meeting bots?
-Does either of these tools require a meeting bot?
-There is no information in the provided context about either tool requiring meeting bots.

 • What do users say about the quality of transcriptions?
 For Fathom, transcriptions are "praised as quick and accurate" according to user reviews.
-For Zoom AI, there are no specific mentions about the quality of transcriptions in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.